 What does it all mean for subscription businesses?
 More than ever, they need to differentiate themselves with a next-gen subscription service that can accelerate growth and forge long-lasting customer relationships.

 But what exactly does a next-gen service look like?
 Previously, offering (and reconciling) subscriptions within the Apple and Google app stores was the must-have.
 But what else is there?
-This blog will walk through three defining characteristics of such services, some examples and what your business can do to develop an innovative service that embodies a next-gen vision.
+This blog will walk through three defining characteristics of such services, some examples, and what your business can do to develop an innovative service that embodies a next-gen vision.

 Characteristic #1: Bundled offerings

 The recurring revenue bundle is far and away one of the most powerful trends in the subscription industry today.
-While it's been a timeless strategy, subscription-based businesses have latched onto the power that bundling has in both driving brand affinity, customer growth and retention.
+While it's been a timeless strategy, subscription-based businesses have latched onto the power that bundling has in both driving brand affinity, customer growth, and retention.

-At a high level, bundled subscriptions can help solve many challenges for consumers by delivering value, access and convenience.
+At a high level, bundled subscriptions can help solve many challenges for consumers by delivering value, access, and convenience.
 In general, we see three types of bundles:

 - Organic bundles: These are bundled products and services offered by a single company.
 Organic bundles are typified by the tech giants (like the six-in-one Apple One bundle) that have the scale and product diversity to create their own bundles of core services.

-One upside to bundling is that, with the subscription industry flourishing, there's more opportunity than ever to find complementary services across the subscription ecosystem that can enhance your own offering and allow your business to stand out from the crowd.
+One upside to bundling is that, with the subscription industry flourishing, there's more opportunity than ever to find complimentary services across the subscription ecosystem that can enhance your own offering and allow your business to stand out from the crowd.

 Bottom line, bundled subscriptions can help you: